Oklahoma Forestry Services

 This exhibit is made possible by the Forest Heritage Center Advisory Board, Oklahoma Arts Council, Oklahoma Forestry Services, Oklahoma Tourism & Recreation Department and members of the Forest Heritage Center Association.

 (Application is an online form on the website – http://www.forestry.ok.gov/artist-of-the-year-application)

-Forest Heritage Center and Southeast Oklahoma Woodturners offer a series of woodturning classes each spring.
+Forest Heritage Center and Southeast Oklahoma Woodturners offer a series of woodturning classes in the spring.
 Beginning Woodturning: A Foundation Course.
-These free classes are suitable for beginning to advanced woodturners of all ages and will be held at the Broken Bow High School carpentry shop in February and March.
+These free classes are suitable for beginning to advanced woodturners of all ages and will be held at the Broken Bow High School carpentry shop.